 Make Sure They Know How to Cook and Have the Right Supplies

 Now is the time to decide what you are willing to have them take to their new home.
 Is it alright with you for them to take the bedroom furniture they grew up with?
-Do you have any other old furniture that you were planning to get rid of anyway?
+Do you have any other old furniture which you were planning to get rid of anyway?
 What about dishes, tableware, glasses and cups?
 Do you have any mismatched items cluttering up your cabinets that you would like to get rid of, or replace?
 What about towels and bed linens?
 Why not give the adult child some of your old things and buy new supplies for yourself?
-Personally, every time one of my daughters moved out of the house, I got myself some new glasses and everyday dishes.
-It made it fun for both of us!
+Personally, every time one of my daughters moved out of the house, I purchased myself a set of new glasses and dishes, and gave them my old things.
+It made the move fun for both of us!

 Before you know it, you and your child will be visiting each other, meeting for lunch, and establishing an entirely new relationship as two adults.
 Enjoy yourselves!
 It will be fun!